Getting the best mortgage deal is never easy. However, by following these steps, you can begin to get yourself mortgage ready.

 First-time buyers under the age of 40 can save up to £4,000 a year in a Lifetime ISA (LISA).
 You will then get a 25% top-up from the government when you use the money towards a home costing, no more than £450,000.
 The LISA needs to be open for at least 12 months before buying.

-Other government Help to Buy schemes are available but changing.
-With a Help to Buy: Equity Loan, the government lends you up to 20% of the house value, interest-free over five years.
+The Help to Buy schemes are available but have recently changed.
+With a Help to Buy: Equity Loan, the government lends you up to 20% (40% in London) of the house value, interest-free over five years.
 You will, however, need a 5% deposit.
-From the 16th December 2020, the scheme is only open to first-time buyers who are buying a new-build home.
-Other scheme’s, maybe announced, so talk to us to find out which is best for you.
+The scheme is only open to first-time buyers who are buying a new-build home.
+This updated scheme runs until the 31st of March 2023.

 7. Take care if remortgaging.

 If you are looking to remortgage take care if you have lost out on bonuses or have had to take a pay cut.
 You may struggle to meet the affordability checks when remortgaging with a new lender.
-However, you may still be able to switch to a new deal with your current lender, provided you are not looking to borrow any more.
-You mortgage broker will be able to advise you.
+However, you may still be able to switch to a new deal with your current lender, provided you are not looking to borrow anymore.
+Your mortgage broker will be able to advise you.

 How Anstee & Co can help you get the best mortgage deal.